Tips for Teaching Remotely with ST Math

 Look to sort your usage report to see who to celebrate - schools, classes, and kids.
 It’s also possible to share a celebration note or postcard from JiJi to anyone not participating in the classroom.

-Engage: Communicate and celebrate with families regularly to re-enforce usage.
+Engage: Communicate and celebrate with families regularly to reinforce usage.

-Give families the interactive guide and send home an intro letter.
+Give families the interactive guide and send home an introduction letter.
 Encourage families to check usage and use the facilitating questions when a student is stuck.